-Are you planning a visit to Argentina?
-This is a diverse country with great customs that guarantees you an authentic and unforgettable experience.
+Are you planning a vacation and wondering what the best things to do in Argentina are?
+Well, this is a diverse country with great customs that guarantees you an authentic and unforgettable experience.
 And without a doubt, the desire to return and get to know it even more.

-Located in the south of America, Argentina is a country full of surprises with a different, diverse, and beautiful geography, very interesting history and culture, a flourishing nightlife, unique local cuisine in the world (especially when it comes to meat), and a long list of tourist attractions.
+Located in the south of America, Argentina is a country full of surprises with a different, diverse, and beautiful geography, a flourishing nightlife, unique local cuisine in the world (especially when it comes to meat), and a long list of tourist attractions.
 It is a land of natural and man-made wonders that range from glaciers to the vineyards of Mendoza.
 Truly, there are many things to see and do in this dynamic and incomparably unique country.

 2. Perito Moreno Glacier (Santa Cruz)